SamSherrill/games-comparison/README.md

 ### Styling to do:

 - Use baseSCSS file for: color variables, margin/padding variables, etc.
 - Username input boxes to separate into 2 columns.
 Maybe we start with 2 boxes, 1 in each column.
-This would have to be developed with responsiveness in minde.
+This would have to be developed with responsiveness in mind.
+- Add option to remove a username input line, down to only 1 user
 - Fix the lines between table rows
 - Consider rounding the corners of the table slightly
+- Consider moving the buttons to the top.
+Each time "Add User" is clicked, that button moves down.
+So if you try to double click the button, the button has moved away from your cursor before you hit it the second time.
+We can also consider moving the cursor with the button.

 ## Notes for future refactoring: